“I can’t stand you anymore,” my mother cried out. “I won’t stand for it.” Her eyes were full of tears.

 My father’s daily behavior was the essence of non-violence.
-He was mild-mannered, and rather gentle.
+He was mild-mannered, almost meek.
 He spent most of time working, eating, and sleeping.
 I couldn’t recall being hit by my father, nor did I recall him sitting my brothers or sister.

 At his assaultive best, he was heard to mumble – “You’d better listen to your mother”, or “Cut it out.”

 Why was I so apprehensive?
-I could almost understand, “Beware, the Ides of March”, but what did “Wait till your father come home” foretell?
+I could almost understand, “Beware, the Ides of March”, but what did “Wait till your father comes home” foretell?

 Perhaps my fears of bodily injury were related to his muscles.
 I remember him carrying the washing machine on his back up two flights of stairs to our apartment.
 God, I was amazed!
 He put a large canvas belt around the machine and tied the belt around his chest.

 With one heave, he had the machine off the lobby floor.
 When he reached our apartment, he wasn’t even sweating or puffing.

 Now I remember, I remember him saying, “Don’t push me” or “You’d better watch out.”
 Some references to not making him mad, or “I’m warning you.”
 I recall him saying phrases that suggested pain, if not doom.
 With my mother threatening his punitive potential, and my father hinting at some sort of limits to his endurance I was left only with my fantasies.
 There were no hard facts to draw upon.
 I might get slapped, punched, kicked, choked, or KILLED.

 The murderer in the house, was in my head – was I alone?